Greenhouse

 Authentically Grown.
 With Modern Help.

 The length of our growing season, coupled with the quality of soil in the Rocky Mountains, makes accessing local produce difficult.
-This is why we established the Brush Creek Greenhouse.
+This is why we established the Brush Creek Greenhouse, made up of three greenhouses, scaling over 20,000 square feet total.
 Our goal is to give our guests access to the freshest food and beverage program possible.
-Scaling in at 20,000 sq. ft, the benefits of an indoor growing venue are numerous.
-We’re able to plant and harvest with precision, calculating the time needed to achieve peak flavor and then quickly transfer them to the hands of our chefs for your delectable meals.
+Our indoor growing space allows us to plant and harvest with precision, calculating the time needed to achieve peak flavor and quickly transfer them to the hands of our chefs for your delectable meals.

-We cultivate upwards of 30 different kinds of Certified Organic produce with, on average, 10 varieties per fruit and vegetable— no matter the season.
+We cultivate upwards of 30 different kinds of produce with 8-10 varieties per genus, totaling 80 different types of crops no matter the season.
 Our hydroponics system conserves water that is otherwise wasted in traditional farming methods, and using greenhouse controllers, we’re able to maintain the temperature needed for optimum growth.
 We could go on and on about our high-pressure misting system, supplemental lighting, and moisture sensors, but we’ll save that for our Greenhouse tours.
 Prepare yourself for the most exceptional farm-to-table experiences the West has to offer.

 Sustainability

 When you have a greenhouse, seasons don’t dictate the growth and harvest of a crop.
 You can grow whatever you want, whenever you want.
 This can come with its own set of issues, such as wasting water or raising an over-abundance of produce that spoil long before consumed.
-Systems like hydroponics reduce our usage of water by 80% (over traditional farming methods).
-In the event of a large surplus of fruits or vegetables, we offer them to local restaurants.
-Any leftover plant waste is then used for our own fertilizer and composting.
+Systems like hydroponics that recirculate nutrient water save 80-90% of water over traditional farming methods that would be used if we grew our crops outdoors.
 In-floor heat and shading/energy curtains also reduce the need for cooling and heating, lowering gas consumption – all in an effort to be as sustainable as possible.

 Growing Philosophy